CQS: A Formally-Verified Framework for Fair and Abortable Synchronization

 Given that \texttt{resumeWaiters()}, which is invoked by the last \texttt{countDown()}, can be executed concurrently with \texttt{await()}, they should synchronize.
 For this purpose, \texttt{resumeWaiters()} sets the \texttt{DONE\_BIT} in the \texttt{waiters} counter (line~\ref{line:cdl_rw_setbit}), forbidding further suspensions and showing that this count-down-latch has reached zero.
 Thereby, \texttt{await()} checks for this \texttt{DONE\_BIT} before suspension and completes immediately if the bit is set (line~\ref{line:cdl_a_bitcheck}).

 \paragraph{Cancellation.} The simplest way to support cancellation is to do nothing: the algorithm already works with the simple cancellation mode, where \texttt{resume(..)}-s silently fail on cancelled \texttt{await()} requests (line~\ref{line:cdl_rw_resume}).
-However, in this case \texttt{resumeWaiters()} tries to resume even the cancelled waiters.
-Thus, it works in a linear time on the total number of \texttt{await()} invocations, including the aborted ones.
+This strategy results in resuming cancelled waiters, which makes \texttt{resumeWaiters()} work in a linear time on the total number of \texttt{await()} invocations, including the aborted~ones.

 Smart cancellation, on the other hand, makes it possible to optimize \texttt{resumeWaiters()} so that the number of steps is bounded by the number of non-cancelled \texttt{await()}-s.
 The \texttt{onCancellation()} function is invoked when a waiter becomes cancelled.
 It attempts to decrement the number of waiters (line~\ref{line:cdl_onc_decw}), making \texttt{resume(..)} skip the corresponding cell in the CQS.
 However, if the \texttt{DONE\_BIT} is already set at the moment of the decrement, a concurrent \texttt{resumeWaiters()} is going to resume this cancelled waiter.
-Thus, the corresponding \texttt{resume(..)} call should be refused, so \texttt{onCancellation()} returns \texttt{false}.
-In order for \texttt{resumeWaiter()} to move to the next waiter, \texttt{completeRefusedResume(..)} does nothing (line~\ref{line:crr}).
+The corresponding \texttt{resume(..)} call should be ignored, so \texttt{onCancellation()} returns \texttt{false}, while \texttt{completeRefusedResume(..)} does nothing (lines~\ref{line:crr0}--\ref{line:crr1}).